Series: Degrassi aka: Degrassi The Next Generation

 Whatever it takes, I know I can make it through.

 Formerly titledDegrassi: The Next Generation, Degrassi is a Canadian Teen Drama about a group of kids in a Toronto high school and the problems they face.
-The franchise started in 1979 as the mini-series The Kids of Degrassi Street, it has gone through severalincarnations since then.
+The franchise started in 1979 as the mini-series The Kids of Degrassi Street, and has gone through severalincarnations since then.
 The current version started in 2001 and has some of the kid actors from the 1980s show as adults.
 Produced and aired in Canada by CTV (2001-09), MuchMusic (2010-2013), MTV (2013-present); it airs in the US on the Nickelodeon-owned cable network TeenNick (formerly The N).This show is very much like a Soap Opera, with constantly shifting relationships and angst, but can be as serious as a regular television drama.
 On the plus side, the Soap Opera format lets it go much deeper and more long-term than the average show about teens (no solving problems in twenty minutes, and most of the kids have gone through real Character Development).On the negative side, the show is as melodramatic as adult soaps.
 Hardly an episode goes by without one of the kids catching a social disease, escaping their house before it burns down, being diagnosed as bipolar, cutting themselves, losing all of their friends in a single night, getting beaten into a coma, shooting up the school, etc. In the very first episode, Emma narrowly avoids getting raped by a pedophile she met online (and Emma's mother got pregnant with her as a teen on the 1980s show).
 There are times when it feels like one giant stretched out into a Story Arc (except that the very special problem isn't resolved in twenty minutes).However, the show is worth watching for three reasons.
-First, this is one of the few exceptions to Dawson Casting; the teenage characters are all (or at least, mostly) played by actual teenagers, and they're very good actors, lately coming to the series with years of experience in other TV productions, often alongside each other.
+First, this is one of the few exceptions to Dawson Casting; the teenage characters are almost all played by actual teenagers, and they're very good actors, lately coming to the series with years of experience in other TV productions, often alongside each other.
 Many Degrassi alums have gone on to star in American teen dramas and movies, despite now beingin their twenties.
 Second, despite the famed Anvilicious-ness of the show, some of the lessons taught by the show arereallyimportant for the teenage audience.
 Degrassi is usually cited as one of the few "earnest" Teen Dramas and the show has won a Peabody in 2011 for the portrayal of Adam, the first regular transgender character in the history of teen television.
 It's also one of the few teen dramas to be nominated for an Emmy two years in a row (in 2011 and 2012).
 Thirdly, the show has a very teenage morality (or what the writers assume to be one anyway) — tattling on other teens is portrayed as a bigger sin than bullying or stealing, for example.
 This means that a Family-Unfriendly Aesop is as common as a straight one, and although the show is extremely preachy, it's not predictable.Starting in the 10th season, the show is using with a daily telenovela format for the first 24 episodes of the season.
 There's also a episode recap page that needs some wiki love.
 Boycott The Caf is a website that gives humorously skewed reviews and summaries of Degrassi episodes, and is a fountain of fandom in-jokes.Also known as being the show rapper/singer Aubrey "Drake" Graham was once a cast member of, though he refused to acknowledge this until he hosted Saturday Night Live in early 2014.

 Liberty is presented as this in the early seasons when she falls for Sean and starts trying (painfully unsuccessfully) to seem like a "bad girl" in order to impress him.
 Subverted when Sean introduces her to Trey "Towerz" Hightower, who does not consider her abhorrent at all.